ravening/Elasticsearch-Cloudstack/README.md

 It is assumed that elasticsearch is installed and configured on either remote or local machine\
 from where we want to fetch the data.

+If you want to run elasticsearch in docker then use the docker compose file from [here](https://github.com/ravening/dev_setup/blob/master/elasticsearch/docker-compose.yml)

-If elasticsearch is not installed then you follow the steps mentioned\
+If you want to run elasticsearch on a baremetal machine or VM then you follow the steps mentioned\
 [here](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-18-04)

 Once everything is setup, make sure that you can reach the elasticsearch endpoint by making a get request to